 What did the Farm Bill do for consumers?

 Well, let’s think about it.
 If hemp is legal, then so should anything made from hemp correct?

 Bingo!
 That means, CBD Oil, Hemp Gummies, any products made with the other 100+ cannabinoids such as CBG, CBN, and CBC, and even other types of THC such as Delta-8 were now legal (except recently a few states that specifically banned Delta-8).

 How the 2018 Hemp Farming Act can help

 The markets for fibers, such as industrial hemp, include specialty textiles, paper, and composites.
 These fibers make up fabrics, yarns, carpeting, insulation, construction materials, and even auto parts.
 Hemp seed and oil are in various foods and beverages, including cooking oil.
 Farmers crush seeds hemp seed oil used in soap, shampoo, and cosmetics.
 Another use of industrial hemp includes a hemp-based concrete, hempcrete.
 Other various uses include building material and composites for a fiberglass alternative in the auto and aviation industry.

 One of the biggest potential markets for hemp products is cannabidiol or CBD.
 CBD is a non-psychoactive compound in cannabis that is low in THC.
 CBD serves as a relief for various illnesses such as epilepsy, PTSD, nausea, and other disorders.

 There is a concern about how the industry markets some products derived from industrial hemp, such as hemp oil.
-Consumers boast that hemp oil has comparable therapeutic uses to CBD extracts.
+Consumers boast that whole plant hemp oil has comparable therapeutic uses to CBD extracts.
 Originally there was much speculation as to how the Farm Bill would actually assist the hemp industry.
 Based on the current sky-high demand for hemp products, it appears to be working.